Diana Pullein-Thompson: Life

 She went to work for Rosica Colin, a literary agent, but returned to writing.
 She married Denis Farr, another keen rider, in 1959.
 He had to move several times to follow his career, but she just continued to write.
 She was not quite as prolific as her two sisters but it was judged that her stories are the most socio-realistic.
 In 1978 she published a biography of her cousin Gilbert Cannan.

 Private life

 She married Dennis Farr CBE in 1959.
-They had a son and a daughter and Denis died in Guildford in 2006.
+They had a son and a daughter.
 When Denis retired they moved to Haslemere in Surrey where they could both ride horses more easily.
+Denis died in Guildford in 2006.